krzysztofkicinger/udemy-complete-nodejs/README.md

 * lodash - library with useful methods
 * nodemon - entry point for the application that watches for changes and redeploys if necessary
+* request (https://www.npmjs.com/package/request) - Request is designed to be the simplest way possible to make http calls.
+It supports HTTPS and follows redirects by default

 ### Input arguments